Introduction

 Cement-modified soil involves mixing cement with native soil and aggregate, then compacting and curing the mixture into a rigid, durable base.
 Lime works particularly well for high-clay soils by reducing plasticity and increasing bearing capacity.

 These methods carry higher upfront costs and are less reworkable, making them better suited for semi-permanent access roads rather than roads requiring seasonal maintenance.
-Once cured, cement-modified roads resist moisture penetration and traffic wear for years, but cannot be easily regraded.
+Once properly mixed, compacted, and cured, cement- or lime-treated materials can improve strength and moisture resistance, but they are less flexible than routine gravel-road maintenance treatments.
+These methods are better treated as engineered structural stabilization approaches rather than routine dust-control products.

 Chemical Stabilization: Selecting the Right Additive for Lasting Results